 Canyons and the Continental Shelf

-The canyons, gorges and cliffs that mark the Continental Shelf would put any land-based mountain range to shame.
+If you are off the coast and offshore fishing, you will find the canyons, gorges and cliffs that mark the Continental Self, putting any land-based mountain range to shame.
 These extreme variations in structure force nutrient-rich water up from the deep to fuel the entire food chain, making it the perfect spot for a deep-sea fishing trip.
 Speedsters like billfish, tuna, dolphin and wahoo hunt the upper half of the water column, while giants such as grouper, snapper and halibut stalk the bottom.

-When deep-sea fishing on the Continental Shelf, anglers usually troll natural or artificial baits.
+When offshore fishing on the Continental Shelf, anglers usually troll natural or artificial baits.
 Bottom fishermen will use huge jigs or heavy-duty rigs to drop baits to the leviathans below.

 To find the fish, look for variations in current or water temperature that intersect the shelf.
 Online satellite water temperatureimages are an invaluable resource for offshore anglers.
 Birds and bait are good indicators of activity, but often the fish will be visible on the surface either feeding or cruising along.